-ChairmanB A (USYD)

-Mr Simon Cato has had over 30 years capital markets experience in broking, regulatory roles and as director of listed companies.
+Simon Kenneth Cato Qualifications Experience Chairman B A (USYD) Mr Simon Cato has had over 30 years capital markets experience in broking, regulatory roles and as director of listed companies.
 He initially was employed by the ASX in Sydney and then in Perth.
 From 1991 until 2006, he was an executive director and/or responsible executive of three stockbroking firms and in those roles he has been involved in many aspects of broking including management issues such as credit control and reporting to regulatory bodies in the securities industry.
 As a broker, he was also involved in the underwriting of a number of IPO's and has been through the process of IPO listing in the dual role of broker and director.
-Currently, he holds a number of executive and nonexecutive roles with listed companies in Australia.

-- 520,000 ordinary shares, nil options - Mr Cato is the non-executive chairman of the Group - Mr Cato is a director of Greenland Minerals and Energy Ltd (since 21 February 2006) and Bentley Capital Ltd (since 8 January 2015).

-Former directorships in other listed entities in past 3 years are: Queste Communications Ltd (6 February 2008 to 3 April 2013) and Transactions Solutions International Ltd (from 26 February 2010 to 30 August 2013).

-- Managing Director

-Appointed director on 22 August 2007 Mr Chong has been involved in the share registry business for over 30 years.
+Currently, he holds a number of executive and non-executive roles with listed companies in Australia.
+Interest in Shares & Options Special Responsibilities Directorships held in other Listed entities 520,000 ordinary shares Mr Cato is the non-executive chairman of the Group Mr Cato is a director of Greenland Minerals and Energy Ltd (since 21 February 2006), Bentley Capital Ltd (since 8 January 2015) and Keybridge Capital Ltd (since 29 July 2016).
+Former directorships in other listed entities in past 3 years is: Transactions Solutions International Ltd (from 26 February 2010 to 30 August 2013).
+Kim Phin Chong - Managing Director Experience Appointed director on 22 August 2007 Mr Chong has been involved in the share registry business for over 30 years.
 Following over 14 years working in the industry.

 Mr Chong commenced Advanced Share Registry Services in 1996.
 His experience in information technology and business skills has been a major influence in making the group such a success.
-Interest in Shares & Options Special Responsibilities Directorships held in other listed entities 23,891,044 ordinary shares, nil options Mr Chong is the managing director of the Group, responsible for the day to day management of the business.
+Interest in Shares & Options Special Responsibilities Directorships held in other listed entities 23,916,489 ordinary shares Mr Chong is the managing director of the Group, responsible for the day to day management of the business.
 Nil Alvin Tan Qualifications Experience Non Executive Director B Com (Hons) Appointed director on 11 September 2007 Mr Tan has over 20 years' experience in Australia and Asia, including mergers, acquisitions, capital raisings and listings on the ASX, AIM, Bursa and German Stock Exchange.
 Mr Tan studied at the University of Western Australia, gaining a Bachelor of Commerce with Honours, and was then employed by KPMG in Kuala Lumpur from 1993-1995 as a financial consultant.
 Returning to Australia, he worked with the stockbroking firm of DJ Carmichael before pursuing other business interests.
 He was a founding director of various companies which are now listed on ASX.
 Mr Tan has interests in companies involved in technology, mining exploration, property development, plantation and corporate services both in Australia and overseas.
-Interest in Shares & Options Directorships held in other listed entities - 525,500 ordinary shares, nil options. - Mr Tan is a director of South Pacific Resources Ltd (formally Coral Sea Petroleum Limited since 2000) and BKM Management Ltd (since 2002).
+Interest in Shares & Options Directorships held in other listed entities - 525,500 ordinary shares - Mr Tan is a director of South Pacific Resources Ltd (formally Coral Sea Petroleum Limited since 2000) and BKM Management Ltd (since 2002).
 Former directorships in other listed entities in past 3 years are: Nil.
-Alan Charles Winduss Qualifications Experience Non Executive Director and Company Secretary CPA, FTIA, FAICD, AFAIM Appointed director 22 August 2007 Mr Winduss is a director of Winduss & Associates Pty Ltd. He has been involved in professional accounting in public practice for over 30 years, specialising in matters relating to corporate management, restructuring, corporate finance and company secretarial matters, including ASX and ASIC compliance.
+Alan Charles Winduss Qualifications Experience Non Executive Director and Company Secretary CPA, FTIA, FAICD, AFAIM Appointed director 22 August 2007 Mr Winduss is a director of Winduss &amp; Associates Pty Ltd. He has been involved in professional accounting in public practice for over 30 years, specialising in matters relating to corporate management, restructuring, corporate finance and company secretarial matters, including ASX and ASIC compliance.